Doctor of Philosophy in Ecology and Evolutionary Biology

 The master’s degree is not a prerequisite for entering a Ph.D. program.
 Non-native speakers of English must meet English proficiency requirements as described on the English Proficiency Requirements policy.
 For more details on admission requirements, visit the EEB website.

 Applicants are encouraged to seek a faculty sponsor through correspondence with one or more faculty members prior or during the application process.
-Prospective doctoral students who would prefer to do rotations with two or three faculty members in their first year should indicate a general field of interest and a short list of prospective faculty mentors on their application.
+For a list of EEB faculty, please see the EEB Faculty page.
 Interested students are encouraged to visit campus to meet faculty members and graduate students.
 Graduate school is critically important in beginning a career, and the choice of a program in which to enroll should be made carefully.

 The number of students admitted is limited.
 Qualified candidates may be denied admission because of lack of a faculty sponsor, financial support, or research facilities.

 Applications and supplemental materials may be submitted online.
-Applications from underrepresented groups are encouraged.
 For a detailed description of the application process, visit the EEB website.
 All application requirements, including the deadline for application receipt, can be found on the EEB Admissions page.
 Only complete applications are considered.
-Send inquiries to the graduate academic advisor listed on the EEB Faculty page.

 Ph.D.
 Degree Requirements: